barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

     }

     /**
-     * Removes the element at the specified position in this list.
+     * Removes the element at the specified position in this datastructures.list.
      *
      * @param index the index of the element to be removed
      * @return the element previously at the specified position